acl2018/acl2018-website/_attendees/social.md

 Australia.
 See if you can beat the enormous crocodile in a staring contest.

 Bring your partners and children to enjoy this spectacular place.
-Note that most of the creatures will be on display, although it will be limited light in the penguin enclosure, to simulate night-time conditions.
+Note that most of the creatures will be on display, although there will be limited light in the penguin enclosure, to simulate night-time conditions.

 Note that dinner is not provided, and there is a limited time for dinner